PX4/PX4-user_guide/en/middleware/uxrce_dds.md

    source /opt/ros/foxy/setup.bash
    source install/local_setup.bash
    ```
-1. Start the agent with settings for connecting to the XRCE-DDS client running on the simulator:
+1. Start the agent with settings for connecting to the uXRCE-DDS client running on the simulator:

    ```sh
    MicroXRCEAgent udp4 -p 8888
    ```

-## Starting XRCE-DDS
+## Starting Agent and Client

 ### Starting the Agent